 Traffic congestion on the roadway segments listed in Table 5-6 through Table 5-11 would occur in both EJ and non-EJ census block groups.
-Because they are part of the interconnected regional roadway network, affected intersections and roadway segments located in EJ census block groups would also be used by non-EJ populations at a comparable level.
-Similarly, affected
+Most roadway segments and intersections affected by spoils hauling trips would be in rural areas that would be relatively unaffected by past, present, and reasonably foreseeable future projects.